apognu/tuigreet/README.md

                         minimum UID to display in the user selection menu --user-menu-max-uid UID
+                        maximum UID to display in the user selection menu --theme SPEC
+                        Add visual feedback when typing secrets, as one asterisk character for every keystroke.
+By default, no feedback is given at all.
-                        maximum UID to display in the user selection menu --asterisks     display asterisks when a secret is typed --asterisks-char CHARS
+        --asterisks     display asterisks when a secret is typed --asterisks-char CHARS
                         characters to be used to redact secrets (default: *)